rackerlabs/docs-aws/docs/user-management-and-perms/index.rst

 User management and permissions
 ===============================

-The followiong sections cover user management and permissions considerations:
+The following sections cover user management and permissions considerations:

 Account Owner
 -------------